-Chances are that if you look at any birthday cards or handwritten letters from your parents' or grandparents' generation, you'll find that their handwriting rocked!
+Chances are that if you look at any handwritten birthday cards or letters from your grandparents' generation, you'll find that their handwriting was amazing!

-So what happened?
-Why does handwriting come so hard for modern generations?
+So why does handwriting come so hard for modern generations?

-Are we simply seeing the results of a computer and cell-phone-dependent society, where typing, texting, and now voice-assistants are so are dominant?
-Or is there something else going on?
+Is it because we've become a computer and cell-phone-dependent society, where typing, texting, and now voice-assistants are the norm?
+Or are there other reasons?

 Different Paths Lead to Different Places

 It's obvious that the less time we spend writing with pen and paper, the less skilled we are at handwriting.
-It only makes sense.
+Practice makes perfect, and no practice makes nothin'.

 But this is not the only reason why handwriting skills are on the decline.

-- Look simpler, and easier (just sticks and balls)
+- Look simpler, and easier (it's just sticks and balls)

 - More closely resemble book typography

-Well, if all we are looking for is signs of quick progress at the beginning, or think that book typography and handwritten letters must be nearly identical in order to avoid confusion, then yes! it might be better to start off down that path.
+Well, if we want quick progress at the beginning, or think that book typography and handwritten letters need to be identical in order to avoid confusing children, then yes! it might be better to start with manuscript letters.

-The problem with this thinking is that it fails to take into consideration all of the other factors involved in writing, such as:
+The problem with this thinking is that it fails to take into consideration all of the other factors involved in writing.

-Sadly, taking the shortcuts of print-first handwriting has led countless souls to the destination called "Scribble-dee-scratch-dum."
-Which is known for causing severe conditions, like "Chicken-scratch-itis," "floating-letter-lepsis" and "Hand-cramp-athy."
+Sadly, taking the shortcuts of print-first handwriting have led countless souls to the kingdom of "Scribble-dee-scratch-dum."
+Which is filled with citizens who suffer from severe conditions, like "Chicken-scratch-itis," "Floating-letter-lepsis," "Dis-left-right-ia," and "Hand-cramp-athy."
 All, fake names, describing very real problems.

 Why Your Child Needs to Learn to Write in Cursive First